Paul Ray, RYP

 "Our goal is to enhance the celebration of daily life and enrich its simple joys.
 There is an intimate connection between human hands when we use pots, a shared moment that often seems increasingly absent in our lives."

-All of the pottery produced by Ray Pottery is handmade by the husband and wife team of Paul and Sheila Ray.
+All of the pottery produced by Ray Pottery is handmade.
 It is either thrown on a potters' wheel, slab built or extruded.
 It is then fired in a kiln which uses propane for fuel, to 2,350° Fahrenheit.
 Glazes are applied by a combination of dipping and spraying.
 Some of the stoneware glazes used are:

 Ash Glaze — Known for their subtle colors and mottled surface effects, ash glazes are the first glazes to be formulated by Chinese potters.
 These are made with pine and oak ashes, collected from a wood burning kiln.